magento/merchdocs/src/sales-channels/asc/creating-assigning-catalog-products.md

 1. View your product listings on the New Third Party tab.

-1. Find the listing you wish to assign/match in the list and click **Select** in the Action column.
-Then click **Assign Catalog Product**.
-The Assign Magento Catalog Product screen displays.
+1. Find the listing you wish to assign/match in the list, click **Select** in the _Action_ column, and then click **Assign Catalog Product**.

+    This opens the Assign Magento Catalog Product page.

 1. Browse for or filter the list using the [workspace controls]({% link sales-channels/asc/workspace-controls.md %}) and locate the appropriate catalog product to match to the listing.